INTRODUCTION TO PIVOT TABLE IN EXCEL

 This value will be displayed in the Pivot Table for all blank cells

 Here, we have learned about the Pivot Table in Excel.
-We have seen its uses and functioning with examples.
+We have seen its uses and functions with examples.
 Hope your concept regarding the Pivot Table is clear and you can now carry this out easily.